 - 1. Check the high pressure limit setting (see Section 3.1.5). - 2.
-Isolate segments of the flow path to determine the source of the high pressure.
-First, remove the pump inlet tubing from the injection valve.
-Turn on the pump and record the pressure reading.
-Add in each segment of the remaining flow path until the source of the high pressure is determined.
-Replace any tubing, fittings, and components necessary to resume standard operating pressure.
+Isolate segments of the flow path to determine the source of the high pressure. - a.
+First, remove the pump inlet tubing from the injection valve. - b.
+Turn on the pump and record the pressure reading. - c.
+Add in each segment of the remaining flow path until the source of the high pressure is determined. - d.
+Replace any tubing, fittings, and components necessary to resume standard operating pressure. - e.
 If the source of the high pressure is the column, refer to the column manual for troubleshooting procedures.
 Replacement may be required. - 3.
-Open the pressure transducer waste valve by turning the knob counterclockwise about two turns (see Figure 2-7).
-If the pressure reading is above 97 KPa (14 psi), recalibrate the pressure transducer (see Section C.3.6). - An error message beginning with "DSP" displays:
+Open the pressure transducer waste valve by turning the knob counterclockwise about two turns (see Figure 2-6).
+If the pressure reading is above 97 KPa (14 psi), recalibrate the pressure transducer (see Section C.3.6).

+• An error message beginning with "DSP" displays:

-There are several messages related to DSP (Digital Signal Processor) errors; for example, "DSP communication fails" and "DSP does not acknowledge."
-These messages are all treated similarly.
+Several messages are related to DSP (Digital Signal Processor) errors, for example, "DSP communication fails" and "DSP does not acknowledge."
+When one of these messages is displayed, follow the procedure below.

-- 1. Turn off the main power to the IC20.
-Verify that the DSP card is properly installed in slot 1 of the electronics chassis card cage (see Figure 2-6). - 2.
-Turn on the main power to the IC20.
+- 1. Turn off the main power to the IC25. - 2.
+Verify that the DSP card is properly installed in slot 1 of the electronics chassis card cage (see Figure 2-5). - 3.
+Turn on the main power to the IC25.
 If the DSP error message reappears, notify Dionex.
 The power supply (P/N 046440), DSP card (P/N 045369), or CPU card (P/N 046340) may need replacing.

-Do not remove any of the electronic cards from the IC20.
+Do not remove any of the electronic cards from the IC25.
 There are no user-serviceable components on the cards.
 Servicing must be performed by qualified Dionex personnel and appropriate electrostatic discharge (ESD) handling procedures must be followed.